patrick-5546/notes/docs/reference/git/contributing.md

 ### Commits

-- Make a commit for each unit change, giving it a descripting name
+- Make a commit for each unit change, giving it a descriptive name
-    - For example: "added <function_name> function", "updated tests to match"
+    - For example: "added `<function_name>` function", "updated tests to match"
 - At the end of a session `git push`, to update the remote repository with your changes

 ### Pull requests